meh/screenruster/README.md

 Installation
 ------------
-To install the daemon you can use Cargo.
+To install the daemon you will need a nightly toolchain, then you can use
+Cargo:

 ```shell
 cargo install screenruster